Disclaimer: I do not own Naruto.

 "Likewise."
 Sakura wanted to keep the talking to a minimum.

-"Mr. Arata, here was just explaining to me some of the basics of the company.
-I was just about to leave.
-It was nice making your acquaintance."
+"Mr. Arata, here was just about to take me on a tour of the building, but I'm sure it can wait.
+It was nice making your acquaintance.
+I'll give you both your privacy."
 With another hand shake and a gaze Reika held a second too long with Ryou, the woman left with a sway of her hips.

-As soon as the door shut closed, Sakura pivoted on her feet to begin confrontation, but she was stopped when she felt herself being swiveled and pressed against the wooden desk in the room.
+As soon as the door shut closed, Sakura pivoted on her feet to begin confrontation, her mind rehearsing what she'd practiced with Ino, but she was stopped when she felt herself being swiveled and pressed against Ryou's desk.

 "It's been so long since you last came here," his voice rumbled hot in her ear as he pressed his body against hers and buried his face in the side of her neck.

 What?
-This wasn't supposed to… Sakura tried to push him away, but her actions were misinterpreted as need, and Ryou only ground himself against her harder, kissing his way up the side of her face.
+This wasn't supposed to… Sakura tried to push him away, but her actions were misinterpreted, and Ryou only ground himself against her harder, kissing his way up the side of her face.

 "Ryou, no, stop."
 She said firmly, effectively removing himself from his hold.

 The man sighed, running a hand through his hair.
 "Sakura, don't start this again—"